earthly/website/blog/_posts/2024-01-30-showboaters.md

 }
 ~~~

 There are some redundancies in the first, and because of that, it's possible to have errors.
-You do learn to skim over the boilerplate parts of code, but those parts can have bugs, hence the error in the first version.
+You learn to skim over the boilerplate parts of code, but those parts can have bugs, hence the error in the first version.
 The slightly shorter expression-based code has less room for error.

-I'm not a C++ programmer, but C++'s `constexpr` seems like another great example.
+I'm not a C++ programmer, but C++'s `constexpr` is another great example.
 Doing things at compile time previously involved templates, but now you can use `constexpr`:

 ~~~{.cpp caption="constexpr in c++"}
 constexpr double circleArea(double radius) {